Open Access Publications: Full-Text Deposit Mandate

 - Uploading a copy of your paper and its details takes less than 10 minutes.
 All papers are copyright-checked by the Library to comply with publisher policy and permissions, providing safe and legal online storage.
 The Library also provides help and guidance.

-- For help and advice: contact Opus Staff, Kara Jones and Katie Evans.
+- For help and advice: contact Opus Staff, Kara Jones.
 They are happy to visit your office or provide advice by email: email@example.com or by phone: ext 4897 or 5114 (01225 38 + ext).

 1. Opus is the University of Bath research repository, accessed from http://opus.bath.ac.uk/ All Bath staff and postgraduate students can submit publication details using their BUCS username and password to login